vanjohnson879/frontline-cloud-doc/content/tutorials/maven/index.md

 mvn clean package -DskipTests
 ```

-{{< img src="maven_command.png" alt="Maven command" >}}
+{{< img src="maven-command.png" alt="Maven command" >}}

 Maven will download the necessary dependencies and package your simulation.
 That's it, you've created your first Gatling artifact!

-## Upload the artifact to FrontLine
+## Upload the artifact

 ### Option 1: Manual Upload

 {{< include upload_manual.md "frontline-samples/maven/target/maven-sample-1.0.0-shaded.jar" >}}

-Upload it to FrontLine, either by drag-and-dropping it to the modal, or by clicking on the modal to open the file manager.
+Upload it to Gatling Enterprise, either by drag-and-dropping it to the modal, or by clicking on the modal to open the file manager.

-{{< img src="choose_artifact.png" alt="Choose the generated artifact" >}}
+{{< img src="choose-artifact.png" alt="Choose the generated artifact" >}}

-You now have to click on the Upload button to upload it to FrontLine.
-After a few seconds, the upload will be complete, and your artifact will be ready to use!
+Click on the Upload button.
+After a few seconds, the upload will complete, and your artifact will be ready to use!

 {{< img src="upload.png" alt="Start the upload" >}}